njtierney/rcproposal2018/2018-rconsortium-proposal.Rmd

 ### Employing research assistant(s)

-Julie and Nick will jointly supervise a research assistant, who will help with the Milestones desribed.
+Julie and Nick will jointly supervise a research assistant, who will help with the Milestones described.

 ### Meeting with Partners